 We sat down with Luce Katrine Sunde-Eidem to learn how companies like EiendomsMegler 1 successfully create and unity, vision and identity around core values.

-Involve all of the employees in defining your values and they will feel more connected to them.
-People want a framework for the organization just the same as they want sales goals, targets or KPIs.
+Involve all the employees in defining your values and they will feel more connected to them.
+People want a framework for the organization just the same as they want sales goals, targets, or KPIs.

 Align your values with your mission and you will achieve success.

 When people are driven by a shared common goal that is tied to some purpose that they can relate to, they will be much more effective in how they approach and complete tasks.

 Be aware of how you live your values.
 Rather than just being words or goals, they should be a part of your identity.

 In order for words to have meaning, you need to clearly define them from your own perspective.
 Before you go and plaster your “core values” all over the hallways and boardroom, you need to determine what you want them to mean to you and to your employees.
 More importantly, you need to live them.

 This annual recap can be a great way to show how the organization has approached building a strong organizational culture and can help analyse where the biggest successes and failures come from.